AlexandreHiroyuki/DataTomeDocs/docs/mvavg-methods/partials/partial-get.md

 # 📤 Partial Get

-Returns the Partial average result of the requested ID.
+**Returns** the **partial average result** of the requested ID.

-Use the ID provided by the creation method to access the partial result.
+> Use the ID provided by the creation method to access the partial result.
-Requesting an invalid ID will return a 0.
+> Requesting an invalid ID will return a 0.

 ### 📝 Syntax